1 killed, 14 injured in IED blast outside court complex in J-K's Udhampur town | Law-Order

 Security was beefed up in and around the town and searches were being conducted in some places, officials said.

 In a tweet, Union minister Jitendra Singh said, ''I am in touch with DC Indu Chib on minute to minute basis.
 Exact cause and origin of the blast being worked out...too early to draw any definite conclusion.''
-PTI SKL AB SMN
+Lieutenant Governor Sinha said, ''My deepest condolences are with family of Jugal Kumar, who lost his life in IED explosion.
+Directed district administration of Udhampur to render all assistance to kin of victim & those injured.
+I strongly condemn this heinous terrorist attack.
+Our security forces will hunt down those responsible.''
+Political parties in Jammu and Kashmir also condemned the attack.

+''Unequivocally condemn the Udhampur attack in which one person lost his life and several others were injured.
+May the deceased rest in peace.
+Prayers for speedy recovery of those injured,'' the National Conference (NC) wrote on its Twitter handle.

+NC vice president and former chief minister Omar Abdullah said he was greatly saddened by the attack and the resultant death and injuries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)